pUrGe12/pUrGe12.github.io/content/wisps/writing_my_book.md

 > If it doesn't come bursting out of you, don't do it

 Bukowski may have been a genius, but he can't be more wrong about this.
 I don't think I would've been here if not for delibrate practise, it never comes bursting for then you would never have to worry about it and the best artists are born of worry.

+---

+Done and dusted.
+I am prolly not doing this as well.
+I mean, I am probably going to do this later, but definetly on break till GSoC